1968 24 Hours of Le Mans: Practice

-This year, for an unknown reason, the April test weekend coincided with the British round of the International Championship.
-Jacky Ickx set the benchmark for JWA, with a 3:35.4 lap, then promptly left for Brands Hatch to win the endurance race.
+This year, for an unknown reason, the test weekend coincided with the British round of the International Championship and with the Formula 2 event at the Hockenheimring on Sunday April 7 in which Jim Clark was killed.
+Jacky Ickx set the test benchmark for JWA, with a 3:35.4 lap, then promptly left for Brands Hatch to win the endurance race.
 It was also the first appearance of the new Porsche 908, in the hands of Rolf Stommelen.
 It was found to need major aerodynamic refinement, but Stommelen eventually got a time of 3:44.1.

 On race-week, Jo Siffert matched Ickx's test time exactly with his Porsche 908 to take pole position.
 The next day Stommelen and Elford claimed the next places, ahead of Rodriguez's Ford and Servoz-Gavin's Matra.
 The best Alpine was Bianchi's 3:43.2 in 8th, Vaccarella got his Alfa in 14th while the Howmet clocked 20th with 3:56.0.
 The best Ferrari was Müller's down in 27th (4:01.8).
 The Belgian Ford lost its oil through a faulty connection but was able to get a replacement engine from the JWA team.

 During the April test many drivers had complained about the layout of the new chicane, being too tight.
 By September it had been redesigned to greater satisfaction.